xi/tiny-lang-detect/README.md

 To simplify the model, `gen_model.py` filters out all but the most significant n-grams.
-N-grams are considered more significant if their frequencies have a large absolute difference beween the candidate languages.
+N-grams are considered more significant if their frequencies have a large absolute difference between the candidate languages.